-It is possible to have excellent phase noise in a \$1000 radio.
+Excellent phase noise is possible in a \$1000 radio.

 Frequency wanders around 5 to 10 Hz due to the LO design.
 Would be an issue in some weak signal transmission systems such as WSJT.

 AGC handles impulse noise well, just like K3